2.3 Network properties setting

 · In case of downloading a binary pattern, a “Save as” dialog window appears.
 Users can save the file and view the binary data after the download process is complete.

-For downloading existing files in server/log folder, users can input URL in the following format,
+For downloading existing files in server/log or server/video folder, users can input URL in the following format,

 When user inputs https://192.168.7.26:60001/download/log/DG.html and DG.html exists in log folder.
 The secure connection is established, the html page is downloaded and displayed on the web browser, as shown in Figure 21.